davidhozic/discord-advertisement-framework/docs/source/logging.rst

     Success rate is defined as (number of **fully** successful send attempts) / (number of all send attempts)

 :Parameters:
-  - snowflake_id: bigint ~ Discord's identificator (snowflake id) of the USER or GUILD you want to get the success rate for
+  - snowflake_id: bigint ~ Discord's ID (snowflake id) of the USER or GUILD you want to get the success rate for
   - limit: int ~ How many of the latest logs you want to use to calculate the relative success rate

 :Return: